matrix-org/matrix-spec-proposals/drafts/cs-v2-http-api.rst

     from: chunk token to continue streaming from (e.g. "end" given by initialsync) filter*: as per initialSync (XXX: do we inherit this from the chunk token?)
-    // N.B. there is no limit or sort param here, as we get events in timeline order as fast as they come.
+    // N.B. there is no limit or sort param here, as we get events in timeline order as fast as they come - and only in timeline order.
+    // N.B. this can be mixed with the stream created by a sorted initialSync; it's just up to the client to insert the results in the right order clientside.
     access_token: identifies both user and device
     timeout: maximum time to poll before returning the request
     presence: "offline" // optional parameter to tell the server not to interpret this as coming online

-    XXX: this needs to be updated from v1.
-Presumably s/user_id/sender_id/?

 Returns ``200 OK``:

 .. code:: javascript

-    // events precisely as per a room's eventStream key as returned by initialSync
+    // events precisely as per a room's events key as returned by initialSync
     // includes non-graph events like presence
     {
         "chunk": [{